albertattard/java-boot-camp/docs/11-collections/04-maps.md

 Marks: {Aden=82, Jade=92, Peter=74, Jane=68}
 ```

-`LinkedHashSet` uses a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) to preserve the order in which the elements are added to the set.
+`LinkedHashMap` uses a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) to preserve the order in which the entries are added to the map.

 ## TreeMap